mchmarny/sentimenter/README.md

 * [Pub/Sub](https://cloud.google.com/pubsub/) - Ingest event streams at any scale from anywhere for real-time streaming
 * [Google Cloud Natural Language API](https://cloud.google.com/natural-language/) - Derive insights from unstructured text using Google ML

-The `sentimenter` solutions allows the user get the sentiment report from the last `100` tweets for submitted term.
-The solution includes:
+The `sentimenter` solutions allows the user to query for public sentiment from the last `100` tweets for any submitted term.

 ## Usage